edkelly303/elm-composer/README.md

 This is where `Composer.componentWithRequirements` comes in.

-Under the covers, when we call the simole baby version of `Composer.component`, what's really happening is this:
+Under the covers, when we call the simple baby version of `Composer.component`, what's really happening is this:

 ```diff
 import Composer.Element as Composer